 a Demand Model for LDZ Aggregate NDM Points

-Where the relevant Sub-committee has developed or revised for each LDZ the Demand Model and/or End User Categories the Transporter will complete the necessary undertakings to implement the Demand Models and/or End User Categories in accordance with the revisions stipulated and determined by the relevant Sub-committee.
+Where the relevant Sub-committee has developed or revised for each LDZ the Demand Model and/or End User Categories the CDSP will complete the necessary undertakings to implement the Demand Models and/or End User Categories in accordance with the revisions stipulated and determined by the relevant Sub-committee.

 Not used.